abhiTronix/vidgear/docs/installation/source_install.md

 ## Prerequisites

-When installing VidGear from source, FFmpeg is the only API specific prerequisites you need to install manually:
+When installing VidGear from source, there are some API specific prerequisites you need to install manually:

 !!! question "What about rest of the prerequisites?"